 USTR announced an increase of special tariffs to 25% on $200 billion of U.S. imports from China on May 10 (“3rd List”), and then, on May 13, announced a “4th List” of $300 billion of imports from China subject to special tariffs, so the tariffs will cover all U.S. imports from China.
 Contact CTRMS for help moving sourcing from China to Vietnam, including “Advance Rulings” from U.S. Customs and Border Protection.
 Read more

-Lists of products imported from China to U.S. that are subject to high tariffs.
-A 4th list, covering about $300 billion of U.S. imports from China was announced on May …, after China’s last-minute refusal of an agreement negotiated over several months.
+Lists of products imported from China to U.S. that are subject to special tariffs.
+A 4th list, covering about $300 billion of U.S. imports from China was announced on May 9, 2019, after China’s last-minute refusal of an agreement negotiated over several months.
+Modifications to the 4th list were announced on 08/13/2019.
+And modifications to all lists were announced on 08/23/2019.

 Escalations in its trade dispute with the U.S. not only could dent China’s economy but also negatively impact its credit standing, according to ratings agencies.
 China’s faces a weakening economy and a high-stakes tariff battle with the U.S.Should the impasse linger on, the damages could become greater and start having some deeper impacts.
 Read more